J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 66: August 18, 2017

+**Today's Progress**: Moved onto the Juggling Async challenge.
+I've managed to write a script that will pull out data from all three URLS, but I need them to not print until all streams have completed, and then to print in order.
+Need to figure out how to do that.

+**Thoughts:** I'm starting to miss making things.
+I'm sure I'll be back to that soon, though!

 ### Day 65: August 17, 2017

 **Today's Progress**: Kept trying with the module, eventually got to the point where I had to go looking up the course.
 It turned out I was trying to put too much in the module, so I fixed it to only handle the readdir() part.
 Finally got it working.